 Google loves content.
-The more you have on your site the more likely you are to see your site higher in the search results.
-In recent years Google has cracked down on all types of loopholes to stop websites using thin, copied or poorly written content so it’s important that you take the time to write something unique that’s valuable to your visitors.
+The more you have on your site, the more likely you are to rank higher in the search results.
+In recent years, Google has cracked down on all types of loopholes to stop websites using thin, copied or poorly written content, so it’s important that you take the time to write something unique that’s valuable to your visitors.

 Reach new customers

 With high quality articles you have a way to attract more people to your website.
 Whether this is through improved Google rankings, regular readers returning or social media is irrelevant, as all three are likely to increase, but the fact that you have something to offer is what’s important.

 FAQ pages can be hit and miss – more often than not you’ll find a list of questions that you would never dream of asking with short or unhelpful answers.
 If your company regularly gets asked the same sorts of questions – and speaking to your customer support team or receptionist is an easy way to get a list of these – creating a blog post to give a comprehensive answer for each will not only give your customers what they want, it’ll also save time for your support staff.

 High quality copywriting offers great versatility in that you can give immediate responses and target long-term success.
 You have the power to post as often as you like to keep people updated with what your business is doing and what’s happening in your industry, making your site a great source of news.
 A blog can also be used to post evergreen content – articles that stay true for a long time – that can continue to rank well in Google for months or years to come.